Pre-Real Investments™ Offering Prime Relocation Ventures in Top 10 Inbound State - New Mexico

 “There are literally hundreds of things for people to do in and around Sierra County,” he said.
 “We believe this is the next big real estate opportunity whether people are looking to retire, invest in real estate, purchase a second home or move to one of the most beautiful locations in the entire country.”

 Turtleback Mountain Resort is home to one of the best golf courses in the southwest.
-In addition, the area is adjacent to Truth or Consequences and dozens of natural geo-thermal hot springs, Spaceport America, where Richard Branson has launched commercial space tourism, hundreds of hiking and biking trails, Elephant Butte Lake (New Mexico’s largest lake) and abundant water sports, a thriving arts community, dark night skies and a rich cultural heritage that includes both Native American and Hispanic cultural experiences.
+In addition, the area is adjacent to Truth or Consequences and dozens of natural geothermal hot springs, Spaceport America, where Richard Branson has launched commercial space tourism, hundreds of hiking and biking trails, Elephant Butte Lake (New Mexico’s largest lake) an abundant of water sports, a thriving arts community, dark night skies and a rich cultural heritage that includes both Native American and Hispanic cultural experiences.

 “After studying the Southwest extensively, we know New Mexico is the next big opportunity for both home buyers and investors,” added David Berman, Pre-Real™ Investment’s Co-CEO.
 “With everything going for it, Sierra County is now officially on the ‘must consider’ map.”